Raspworts

 Upright Raspwort Haloragis erecta

 Introduced as a garden plant from New Zealand.
-Currently reporte once as a garden escape in Kings Lynn in 2018.
+Currently reported once as a garden escape in Kings Lynn in 2018.
 Flowers July to September or later.
 The flowers may appear petalless, but actually have four rather small, dull-coloured petals and eight stamens.
 The shiny leaves are dark green in the true species, but garden forms are typically of the bronze-leaved cultivar 'Wellington Bronze'.

 Upright Raspwort Upright Raspwort Upright Raspwort Upright Raspwort